The Brandon Urban Aboriginal Peoples’ Council was established at the December 13th, 2010 meeting of Council.

 Membership and Term of Office

-The Brandon Urban Aboriginal Peoples’ Council is comprised of two (2) members of Council, four (4) citizen members, two of which are required to be self-declared aboriginals and one representative from each of the following organizations: the Brandon Friendship Centre, Manitoba Metis Federation, Dakota Ojibway Tribal Council, Prairie Mountain Health, Brandon University, Assiniboine Community College, and the Brandon School Division.
-Meetings of this Council are held monthly.
+The Brandon Urban Aboriginal Peoples’ Council is comprised of two (2) members of Council, four (4) citizen-at-large members, with preference given to self-identified Indigenous persons whereby one may be 55 years of age or older and one may be 25 years of age or younger and one representative from each of the following organizations: the Brandon Friendship Centre, Manitoba Metis Federation, Dakota Ojibway Tribal Council, Prairie Mountain Health, Brandon University, Assiniboine Community College, Brandon School Division Board and the Brandon School Division Administration.
+The Council meets monthly.

 - Councillor Kris Desjarlais